elvezpablo/BHSAirQuality/README.md

 This is a visual explorer of the parts per million of C0<sub>2 in the classrooms of Berkeley High School.

-Data output from [IAQ Dashboard API](https://berkeleyusdpublic.iaqdashboard.ca/public-portal.html) and is fetched in real time to get the current CO<sub>2</sub> levels as as in 15 minute intervals.
+Data output from [IAQ Dashboard API](https://berkeleyusdpublic.iaqdashboard.ca/public-portal.html) and is fetched in real time to get the current CO<sub>2</sub> levels in 15 minute intervals.
+The data is fetched from a Raspberry Pi Zero running a script from my house.

 There are visual delimiters for the beginning and end of school as well a lunch.
 One can see that there is often a drop in levels for the lunch hour.